awesomeeng/awesome-log/docs/LogWriters.md

  - `close()`: Close is called following `flush()` during shutdown.
 It is here where you would do any cleanup of your device that is needed.
 Not all devices require this, but it still must be included.

-Finally, once our new LogWriter class is set, we call `defineWriter(typeName,logWriter)` to tell AwesomeLog about it.  `defineWriter(typeName,logWriter)` take two arguments, the first the `typeName` is the string value to be used to reference the writer in the `type` setting, and second the `logWriter` is the writer class we just defined (not an instance of the class) to call when the writer is started.
+Finally, once our new Writer class is set, we call `defineWriter(typeName,logWriter)` to tell AwesomeLog about it.  `defineWriter(typeName,logWriter)` take two arguments, the first the `typeName` is the string value to be used to reference the writer in the `type` setting, and second the `logWriter` is the writer class we just defined (not an instance of the class) to call when the writer is started.

 After `defineWriter` is called, one can use the writer in `Log.init()`.